 - Protect a portion of tooth’s root that has been exposed when gums recede

 Bonding is used to repair chips, cracks and breaks in the tooth/teeth.
 Bonding can also be used to modify tooth position to improve the appearance of your tooth/teeth and also be used to create symmetry to the tooth/teeth.
 Cosmetic bonding can also be used to close spaces between teeth

-Bonding typically lasts for several years but because it is a polymerized material it will wear with time necessitating its resurfacing or replacement
+Bonding typically lasts for several years.
+Because it is a polymerized material it will wear with time necessitating its resurfacing or replacement from time to time.

-Crowns, or porcelain veneers are used in cases where patients are looking for a more long term solution to their cosmetic problems because they are constructed from porcelain which is much more durable and more cosmetic.
+Crowns, or porcelain veneers are used in cases where patients are looking for a more long term predictable solution to their cosmetic problems because they are constructed from more durable materials and more aesthetic.

 Dental Bonding Procedure

 One of the benefits of this procedure is that it requires minimal preparation of the tooth and can be performed in one dental visit.
 Additionally, the use of anesthesia is usually not necessary unless the bonding is being used to fill a decayed tooth.
 Dr. James Vito will match the shade of your teeth to select a composite resin color that will match the color your teeth.

 Cosmetic bonding lasts about 7-10 years where it will need to be replaced or resurfaced, requires less tooth preparation, can be done in one visit and costs slightly more than a filling

 When compared to Porcelain Veneers, Veneers require more tooth preparation, requiring at least two dental visits will be more aesthetic for longer but comes at an increased cost.